Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Transverse K ahler Holonomy

 \begin{corollary} Let $\calm_\bfl=M_1\star_\bfl M_2$ be the join of quasiregular Sasaki manifolds $M_i$, $i=1,2$.
 Suppose also that $b_1(M_i)=0$ for $i=1,2$, and the basic Hodge numbers $h^{0,2}_B(M_i)$ also vanish.
 Then every Sasakian structure in the Sasaki cone $\gt^+_\bfl$ of $\calm_\bfl$ is $\cals$-stable. \end{corollary}

 \begin{proof} Since by \cite{GoNoTo12} the basic Hodge numbers depend only on the underlying CR structure, it suffices to prove the corollary for the Reeb field \eqref{Reebjoin} which is quasiregular.
-Using Proposition \ref{folLiegrpd} we can compute the Hodge numbers of the product orbifold $N_1\times N_2$.
+This amounts to computing the Hodge numbers of the product orbifold $N_1\times N_2$.
 By the Hodge-Kunneth formula (\cite{Voi02} page 286) we have

 This implies that

 which vanishes by hypothesis and the injectivity of $H^1_B\lra H^1(M)$.
 The result then follows from Theorem \ref{no02thm}. \end{proof}

 We remark that the hypothesis of the corollary implies, using Theorem \ref{no02thm} that the Sasakian structures on $M_i$ are both $\cals$-stable.
 However, we do not know whether generally the join of $\cals$-stable Sasakian structures is $\cals$-stable.